Polymers and materials

 Polylactic acid (PLA) is a compostable thermoplastic polyester derived from renewable resources, such as corn starch.
 Large scale production is done mostly in the United States.
 There is also an international research effort underway to produce PLA from second generation (non-food) sugars.

+This milestone is the result of a period of intensive application development.
+Developing a PLA yarn and ropes with high mechanical properties is challenging.
 NHL Stenden University of Applied Sciences has a research program aimed at producing compound PLA materials, e.g. by combining this polymer with wood and natural fibres to create thermoplastic composites.